MSLNZ/GTC/docs/API/uarray.rst

                    ureal(2.8800000000000003,5.719851484085929,inf)],
                   dtype=object)

-Alternatively, we could use the :func:`numpy.dot` function, which is automatically imported by **GTC**
+Alternatively, we could use the :func:`~core.dot` function

 .. code-block:: pycon